bixb922/crank-organ/doc-software/README.md

 * /data/timezone.json.
 This file is recreated if absent and refreshed daily.
 It caches the local time zone information.
 * /data/organtuner.json.
 This file is recreated or refreshed when tuning, and contains the last tuning.
 * /data/error_nnn_.log.
 These are error logs, they are interesting only if there is a problem.
+* /data/battery.json.
+It has the current battery usage information, and will be recreated when the battery level is set to zero on the home page.
 * Files in the data folder ending with a date are backups of configuration files.
 Older backups are deleted automatically.
 * Files in the signals folder are waveforms stored while tuning, for debugging purposes.